 Zwolle is a city just an hour by train from Amsterdam.
 It has both a historical and fashionable vocation, a very interesting mix of past and future, between the local market and the works of Van Gogh and Mondrian kept in its museums.

 It is in Zwolle that the first plastic road prototype came to life.

 The first internal test section was built in 2016.
 For over a year, cars and vans passed through it without difficulty.

 Two years later, the first public and official stretch: exactly on 11 September 2018, a 30-meter cycle path was installed with the definitive plastic road model.
 Solid material, space for internal services and cables, rain flow management, sensors for the collection of all sorts of data.

 After the success of the first official section, a second section was installed 8 months ago in the city of Giethoorn.
 In this case the stretch served to test the yield of the system on different types of terrain.

-PlasticRoads plans to build more cycling routes, pedestrian areas and parking lots throughout Holland.
+PlasticRoads plans to build more cycling routes, pedestrian areas and car parks throughout the Netherlands.
 In the future, even motorways made entirely of plastic.